Fusterlandia: how Jose Fuster created the surreal mosaic homes of Havana

 A cultural landmark

-While it may look unlike any other town in the world, Fusterlandia reflects the artistic vibrancy of the Cuban culture, joining the country's other colourful icons, such as their famously bright retro cars.
+While it may look unlike any other town in the world, Fusterlandia's unique style reflects the artistic vibrancy of Cuban culture, joining the country's other colourful icons, such as its famously bright classic cars.

 Community first